 Lower May Be Better

 Many argue that eliminating corporate taxes is impractical but that lowering the U.S. rate makes sense because it would encourage companies like Apple, General Electric Co.
 (NYSE:GEC), Microsoft Corp.
-(NASDAQ:MSFTC) and others to repatriate offshore cash, pay taxes on that money and invest in projects (and jobs) in the U.S.
+(NASDAQ:MSFTB) and others to repatriate offshore cash, pay taxes on that money and invest in projects (and jobs) in the U.S.